What to Expect

 Every Sunday we hear 4 passages of Scripture (Old Testament, Psalm, New Testament, and Gospel).
 A 15-20 minute sermon follows the readings.
 Though our sermons might be a bit shorter than in other churches, we believe they are very important for understanding and applying God's Word to our lives.

-When it comes time for communion, all baptized Christians (not just Anglicans) are invited to receive the bread and wine.
-If you do not wish to receive the bread and/or the wine, you can cross your arms over your chest and receive a blessing instead.
+When it comes time for communion, all baptized Christians (not just Anglicans) as young as infants are invited to receive the consecrated bread and wine.
+If you do not wish to receive, you can cross your arms over your chest and receive a blessing instead.

 As far as what to wear, we don't have a dress code!
 Wear whatever you believe is most appropriate for worship.